 When someone is depressed, suicide is a very real danger.
 It’s important to know the warning signs:

-- Talking about suicide, dying, or harming oneself
+- Talking about suicide, dying, or harming oneself; a preoccupation with death

 - Expressing feelings of hopelessness or self-hate

 - Getting affairs in order and saying goodbye

 - Seeking out pills, weapons, or other lethal objects

 - Sudden sense of calm after a depression

 If you think a friend or family member might be considering suicide, talk to him or her about your concerns as soon as possible.
 Many people feel uncomfortable bringing up the topic but it is one of the best things you can do for someone who is thinking about suicide.
 Talking openly about suicidal thoughts and feelings can save a person’s life, so speak up if you're concerned and seek professional help immediately!

 Related HelpGuide articles

 Helping Someone with a Mood Disorder – Covers how to support a loved one through depression treatment and recovery.
 (Depression and Bipolar Support Alliance)